 What he did to us is the equivalent of when my African American friend goes into a clothing store and the sales person starts speaking to him in “black” using slang and ebonics when he should just speak to him like…anybody else?

-If you’re lucky enough to be from a first world country, you should be setting the EXAMPLE with forward and positive progressive thinking.
+If you’re lucky enough to be from a developed country, you should be setting the EXAMPLE with forward and progressive thinking and being aware and humble.

 “Call a jack a jack.
 Call a spade a spade.
 But always call a whore a lady.
 Their lives are hard enough, and it never hurts to be polite.”